Solonce/genai/README.md

 ### Prerequisites

 You will need a HuggingFace API Key.
-HuggingFace API Keys are free, and the instructions for obtaining one can be found here.
+HuggingFace API Keys are free, and the instructions for obtaining one can be found [here.](https://huggingface.co/docs/api-inference/en/quicktour#get-your-api-token).

 ### Installation